SpikeInterface/spikeextractors/README.md

 To run our standardized data retrieval functions for your sorted extracellular data, import the subclass SortingExtractor coinciding with your specific file format/spike sorter.
 Then, you can use that subclass of SortingExtractor to extract data and information from your spike sorted data file.
 We will show the functionality of the SortingExtractor by continuing our previous example.

 First, we will add some random events and then use the NumpySortingExtractor to extract data about these events.
-Generally, SortingExtractors would be instantiated with a path to all the files containing information about the spike sorted units, but since this is a self-contained example, we will add the units manually to the extractor.
+Generally, SortingExtractors would be instantiated with a path the file containing information about the spike sorted units, but since this is a self-contained [example](https://github.com/colehurwitz31/spikeinterface/blob/master/examples/getting_started_with_sorting_extractors.ipynb), we will add the units manually to the SortingExtractor and show how to use it afterwards.

 ```python
 # Generate some random events